 MAC stands for media access control.
-So a MAC address — I'll call it MAC from now on for short — is precisely that, the unique identifier to control the access of a network interface controller (NIC), which we often call a network adapter.
+So a MAC address -- I'll call it MAC from now on -- is precisely that, the unique identifier to control the access of a network interface controller (NIC), which we often call a network adapter.

-Your device — be it a computer, a tablet, or a phone — can connect to the Internet because it has a NIC.
-This NIC comes in the form of a Wi-Fi adapter, an Ethernet adapter (wired), or a cellular modem.
+Your device -- be it a computer, a tablet, or a phone -- can connect to the Internet because it has a NIC.
+This NIC is available as a Wi-Fi, an Ethernet adapter (wired), or a cellular modem.

 A MAC address consists of six groups of two characters (numbers or letters).
-Depending on where you view the address, these groups are separated by colons, hyphens, or nothing at all.
+Depending on where you view the address, these groups are separated by colons, hyphens, or nothing.

-As you might have noticed, MAC is not case-sensitive, but it tends to appear either all lower case or all upper case.
-Each time you change a digit or a letter, you'll get a new MAC.
+As you might have noticed, MAC is not case-sensitive but tends to appear in all lower or all upper cases.
+Generally, when you alter a digit or letter appropriately, you'll get a new MAC.

-- Each and every network adapter must have a MAC.
+- Every network adapter must have a MAC.

 - A MAC is unique and permanent.
 It's embedded in each networking adapter by the manufacturer.
 It's like the vehicle identification number (VIN) of a car.

-- Take "permanent" with a grain of salt, however, because just like a VIN, it's susceptible to modification.
-More on this below.
+- Take "permanent" with a grain of salt because, just like a VIN, it's susceptible to modification.
+More below.

 - Eventually, we'll run out of MAC addressing space.
-But considering this is a 48-bit scheme with a total of 281,474,976,710,656 — that's 281 trillion and then some hundred billion more — possible addresses, it's safe to say many things more consequential, like humanity or hopefully just the need for MAC itself, would expire before we have to worry about a MAC shortage.
+But considering this is a 48-bit scheme with a total of 281,474,976,710,656 -- that's 281 trillion and then some hundred billion more -- possible addresses, it's safe to say many things more consequential, like humanity or hopefully just the need for the MAC itself, would expire before we have to worry about a MAC shortage.